mstile1/strong_type/README.md

 A canonical example is math functions that desire a floating point angle as a parameter.
 Is this angle in degrees or radians?
 Probably radians.
-But it's often common for data driven "angles" to be specified and stored as degrees as they're easier to reason about.
+But it's often common for data driven "angles" to be specified and stored as degrees as they're easier to visualize.

 ```
 struct degree;